00RohitRoshan/Devops/Devops.md

 		- ME_CONFIG_MONGODB_ADMINPASSWORD=password
 		- ME_CONFIG_MONGODB_SERVER=mongodb
 ```
-docker-compose -f <compose file> up
+1. `docker-compose -f <compose file> up`
-docker-compose -f <compose file> down
+1. `docker-compose -f <compose file> down`
-how to keep the network created by docker-compose on docker-compose down command?
+1. how to keep the network created by docker-compose on 1. docker-compose down command?
-Other ways around to do so?
+1. Other ways around to do so?

-[11/17] Lesson79 Demo Project - Buildong Image with Dockerfile
+### [11/17] Lesson79 Demo Project - Buildong Image with Dockerfile
-What is a Dockerfile?
+1. What is a Dockerfile?
-Explain the commands in Dockerfile, FROM, ENV, RUN, COPY, CMD, and others.
+1. Explain the commands in Dockerfile, FROM, ENV, RUN, COPY, CMD, and others.
-What are the environment variables are available for dockerfile?
+1. What are the environment variables are available for dockerfile?
-Why is it prefereble not to provide user and password in it ?
+1. Why is it prefereble not to provide user and password in it ?
-What is the difference in RUN and CMD?
+1. What is the difference in RUN and CMD?
-Most commonly used run commands in dockerfile?
+1. Most commonly used run commands in dockerfile?
-Comand to build docker image?
+1. Comand to build docker image?
-Difference between dockerfile and image?
+1. Difference between dockerfile and image?
-How to verify the created container image?
+1. How to verify the created container image?
-Commands to delete docker image?
+1. Commands to delete docker image?
-On pushing a docker image to registry does it pushes all the required files to it?
+1. On pushing a docker image to registry does it pushes all the required files to it?

-[12/17] Lesson80 Docker Registry on AWS
+### [12/17] Lesson80 Docker Registry on AWS
-Docker private repository
+1. Docker private repository
-Registry options
+1. Registry options
-build & tag an image
+1. build & tag an image
-docker login
+1. `docker login`
-docker push
+1. `docker push`

-[13/17] Lesson81 Demo Project - Deploy the Application
+### [13/17] Lesson81 Demo Project - Deploy the Application
-Image from a private repository AWS ECR
+1. Image from a private repository AWS ECR
-Deploy multiple containers
+1. Deploy multiple containers
-Deployment Server
+1. Deployment Server

-[14/17] Lesson82 Docker Volumes
+### [14/17] Lesson82 Docker Volumes
-When do we need Docker Volumes?
+1. When do we need Docker Volumes?
-What is Docker Volumes
+1. What is Docker Volumes
-3 Volume Types
+1. 3 Volume Types
-why prefer named volumes over any type of volumes in production in docker ?
+1. why prefer named volumes over any type of volumes in production in docker ?

-[15/17] Lesson83 Demo project - Docker Volumes
+### [15/17] Lesson83 Demo project - Docker Volumes
-Implement Docker Volumes in docker-compose file for mongoDB.
+- Implement Docker Volumes in docker-compose file for mongoDB.

-[16/17] Lesson84 Push/Pull Nexus Repository
+### [16/17] Lesson84 Push/Pull Nexus Repository

-[17/17] Lesson84 Run Nexus as Docker Container
+### [17/17] Lesson84 Run Nexus as Docker Container
-why ?
+- why ?

-[Advanced]
+### [Advanced]
-Docker Swarm vs kubernetes
+1. Docker Swarm vs kubernetes
-Docker service
+1. Docker service
-Overlay networks
+1. Overlay networks
-Load Balancing in Docker
+1. Load Balancing in Docker
-Docker secrets
+1. Docker secrets
-How do I pass arguments to a container at runtime?
+1. How do I pass arguments to a container at runtime?
-Why do I need to pass arguments to a container at runtime?
+1. Why do I need to pass arguments to a container at runtime?

 ------------------------8---------------------------
-[Build Automation - CICD with Jenkins]
+## [Build Automation - CICD with Jenkins]

-[1/18] Overview
+### [1/18] Overview

-[2/18]
+### [2/18]

 ------------------------9---------------------------
-[AWS Services]
+## [AWS Services]

 -----------------------10--------------------------
-[Container Orchestration with Kubernetes]
+## [Container Orchestration with Kubernetes]

-[1/26] Lesson118 Overview
+### [1/26] Lesson118 Overview
-Introduction to K8s
+1. Introduction to K8s
-Main K8s Components
+1. Main K8s Components
-Minikube & Kubectl - Local Setup
+1. Minikube & Kubectl - Local Setup
-Main Kubectl commands
+1. Main Kubectl commands
-YAML Configuration File
+1. YAML Configuration File
-Organize components - Namespaces
+1. Organize components - Namespaces
-Configure connectivity - Services
+1. Configure connectivity - Services
-Make App available from outside - Ingress
+1. Make App available from outside - Ingress
-Persist data - Volumes
+1. Persist data - Volumes
-ConfigMap & Secrets as Volume Types
+1. ConfigMap & Secrets as Volume Types
-Deploy stateful Apps - StateefulSet
+1. Deploy stateful Apps - StateefulSet
-Package Manager of K8s - Helm
+1. Package Manager of K8s - Helm
-Extending the K8s API - Operator
+1. Extending the K8s API - Operator
-Microservices in Kubernetes
+1. Microservices in Kubernetes
-Production and Security best practices
+1. Production and Security best practices
-Authorization in Kubernetes - Role Based Access Control(RBAC)
+1. Authorization in Kubernetes - Role Based Access Control(RBAC)

-[2/26] Lesson119 Introduction to K8s
+### [2/26] Lesson119 Introduction to K8s
-What features do orchestration tools offer ?
+- What features do orchestration tools offer ?
 	- High Availability / No Downtime
 	- Scalability / High Performance
 	- Disaster recovery / Backup and Restor

-[3/26] Lesson120 Main k8s Components
+### [3/26] Lesson120 Main k8s Components
-Nodes & Pods
+- Nodes & Pods
-Services & Ingress
+- Services & Ingress
-Configmap & Secret
+- Configmap & Secret
-Volumes
+- Volumes
-Deployment & StatefulSet
+- Deployment & StatefulSet

-[4/26] Lesson121 K8s Architecture
+### [4/26] Lesson121 K8s Architecture
-Master - Node
+- Master - Node
-Node Processes
+- Node Processes
-Worker machine in K8s cluster
+- Worker machine in K8s cluster
 	- Container Runtime
 	- Kubelet
 	- Kube Proxy
-Master Node in K8s
+- Master Node in K8s
 	- Api Server
 	- Scheduler
 	- Controller Manager
 	- ETCD

-[5/26] Lesson122 Minikube & Kubectl - Local Setup
+### [5/26] Lesson122 Minikube & Kubectl - Local Setup
 Minikube - 1 node K8s Cluster
 Kubectl  - Command line tool for k8s cluster

-[6/26] Lesson123 K8s CLI-Main Kubectl Commands
+### [6/26] Lesson123 K8s CLI-Main Kubectl Commands
-CRUD commands :
+- CRUD commands :
-kubectl create / edit / delete deployment [name]
+	- `kubectl create / edit / delete deployment [name]`
-Status of different K8s components :
+- Status of different K8s components :
-kubectl get node/pod/services/replicaset/deployment
+	- `kubectl get node/pod/services/replicaset/deployment`
-Debugging pods :
+- Debugging pods :
-kubectl logs [name]
+	- `kubectl logs [name]`
-kubectl exec -it [name] --bin/bash
+	- `kubectl exec -it [name] --bin/bash`

-kubectl create deployment NAME --image=image [--dry-run] [options]
+`kubectl create deployment NAME --image=image [--dry-run] [options]`

 Describe kubernetes replicaset in between pod and deployment.

-deployment->Replicaset->Pod->Container
+`deployment`->`Replicaset`->`Pod`->`Container`

-create deployment
+- create deployment
 	- kubectl aply -f [deployment config file name]

 ### [7/26] lesson124 Yaml Configfile
 3 Parts of K8s Configuration YAML